 - Bakhtinian Perspectives on Language and Culture.
 Palgrave Macmillan UK.

-- Bakhtin in the Fullness of Time: Bakhtinian Theory and the Process of Social Education.
-London: Routledge.
+- Bakhtin in the fullness of time: Bakhtinian theory and the process of social education.
+Informa UK Limited.

 - Soviet-style bullshit won’t loosen Covid’s grim hold.
 Times Higher Education.